genepi/cloudgene-docker/README.md

 Login as **admin** with the default admin password **admin1978**.

 ## Persistent Cloudgene Container

-Docker images are "read-only", all your changes inside one session will be lost after restart.
-To install Cloudgene applications or to save your data between sessions, you need to mount a folder from your host to the container:
+Docker images are not persistent, all jobs submitted inside one session will be lost after restart.
+To keep your jobs, results and installed applications between sessions, you need to mount a folder from your host to the container:

 ```
-docker run -d -p 8080:8082  -v /home/lukas/cloudgene_data/:/data/ genepi/cloudgene
+docker run -d -p 8080:80  -v /home/lukas/cloudgene_data/:/data/ genepi/cloudgene
 ```

+This folder contains all results of your jobs, all installed applications and all configuration files.
+If you mount an empty folder, then a fresh installation of Cloudgene is performed.
+To restart a session, you have to use the same folder.
+It is also possible to use different folders for different projects or tests.

 ## Start Cloudgene without Hadoop cluster

-You can use the environment variable `START_HADOOP` to disable the Hadoop service:
+If you need a Cloudgene instance without Hadoop, then you can use the environment variable `START_HADOOP` to disable the Hadoop service:

 ```
  docker run -d -p 8080:80 -e START_HADOOP="false" genepi/cloudgene